Girl, 12, Walked a Mile to Help 4-year-old Sister Despite Her Own Stab Wounds

 The stabbing, which occurred at a home in an Orlando suburb, was labeled a “domestic incident” by Sgt.
 Derek Chenoweth of the Longwood Police Department.

-In addition to the siblings, a man was also found in the home with stab wounds when police arrived.
-Authorities haven’t shared who they believe to be responsible for the stabbing spree.
+In addition to the siblings, their 39-year-old father, identified as Juan Bravo-Torres, was also found in the home with stab wounds when police arrived.
+He is being described as a person of interest by authorities who described his stab wounds as being self-inflicted.

 Both the man and the 12-year-old girl remained in critical condition on Thursday afternoon, Chenoweth said.